ROS-Force/NavCAM-Contest/README.md

 sudo apt update
 ```

-Copy this commands to install the latest cuDNN version
+Copy this commands to install the latest cuDNN version:
 ```bash
 # for the latest cuDNN version (ensure this matches your CUDA version)
 sudo apt install libcudnn8